belcurv/medium/articles/modular_js_3.md

 <link rel="stylesheet" href="dist/css/quote-app.css">
 ```

-If you make changes to your source `/src/css` files, those changes will not propagate to the production `/dist/css/quote-app.css` unless you re-run `gulp styles`.
-That's annoying; we'll learn how to automate this process after we deal with our JavaScript.
+If you make changes to your source `/src/css` files, those changes will not propagate to the production `/dist/css/quote-app.css` until you re-run `gulp styles`.
+That's annoying; we'll learn how to automate this process after dealing with our JavaScript.

 ###Processing JavaScript

 Before we write the task to process our JavaScript files, we need to mention a potential issue.
 In the preceding section we used `gulp.src('src/css/**/*.scss')` to grab any SASS files found in `src/css` and its subfolders.
-There’s no problem doing so with SASS/CSS because selector order doesn't matter - especially since we namespaced our selectors.
-But order is critical to our modules' JavaScript files - **our modules need to be initialized first** so that `app.js` can call their public methods.
+Gulp grabs them irrespective of their order.
+That's not necessarily a problem with SASS/CSS, especially since we namespaced our selectors.
+But order is critical with our JavaScript - **our modules need to be initialized first** so that their public methods exist to be called by `app.js`.

-We can specify the file order using an array containing our source file names.
-We'll pass this array to `gulp.src()` instead of a path string.
+We can enforce a specific file order by passing an array to `gulp.src()` consisting of our source file names.
 Create the new array below our imported modules:

 ```javascript
 /* gulpfile.js */